-New data was sampled to handle the sparsity of the original dataset.
-Supplementary Table 2 details the parameters used to generate 5000 new mixture profiles using software DNAStatistX and EuroForMix.
-For each number of contributors (1-5), 1000 new profiles were generated.
-The used kit is PPF6C with high dye-specific detection thresholds, and the population frequency file is Fusion_6C_Holland2.
-After generating a profile, the LR is calculated where each donor must reach a minimum LR 1000 without conditioning on others.
+Additional data was sampled to handle the sparsity of the original dataset.
+Supplementary Table 2 details the parameters used to generate 5000 mixture profiles using a development version of DNAStatistX.
+For each number of contributors (1-5), 1000 profiles were generated.
+The used STR kit is PowerPlex Fusion 6CTM (PPF6C, Promega) with dye-specific detection thresholds as used by default at the NFI.
+Dutch population frequency data was used as described in Westen et al..
+After generating a profile, LRs were calculated using each donor in a mixture as the person of interest under H1.
+Only mixtures for which all donors reached a minimum LR of 1000 were included in the dataset.
+LR calculations were performed using the true NOC under the propositions, using theta correction of 0.01 and using the kit settings for PPF6C as implemented in DNAStatistX.